-Sure, you’ll probably to Margs and sip endless glasses of the internationally recognized wine – they have 150 wine producers – and to feast on all the amazing food on offer (we’ll be writing about our fave wineries and food spots soon) but there’s another great reason to visit this region in South West Australia – the beaches or Margaret River!
+And feast on all the amazing food on offer, but there’s another great reason to visit this region in South West Australia – the beaches of Margaret River!

 They are some of the most beautiful beaches you will ever walk on and for the surfers, some of the best waves you’ll ever ride.

 Although the water temperature is a little cooler down south, it makes for a refreshing dip on a summers day, and visually they truly are spectacular.

 After spending a month in the area, it turns out Margaret River is many things, and when it does something, it does it better than most.

 Then throw in the amazing diversity of people from wine makers, farmers, artists, and of course the surfers the place has such an addictive vibe.

 Whilst we didn’t get to play on all the beaches, because there’s just so much to do in the area and we’ll definitely be back, below are my top 9 picks.